Geylang tragedy: Couple’s deaths a murder-suicide, coroner says

 She was rushed to hospital, where she was pronounced dead at 1.55pm.

-Her estranged husband Mr Cheung Thiam Teng was seen inside Mdm Ly’s eighth-storey apartment, drinking and smoking.
+Her estranged husband Cheung Thiam Teng was seen inside Mdm Ly’s eighth-storey apartment, drinking and smoking.

 He climbed out of the bedroom window to sit on the ledge at about 12.40pm.